Ella Stewart Udall: Early marriage

 Stewart met David King Udall in 1873 when she joined her father on a visit to the Udall family.
 David Udall wrote of the encounter that "the fair, slender girl with clear blue eyes took my heart away with her".
 After courting for two years, Stewart and Udall married in the Salt Lake City Endowment House on February 1, 1875.
 Only six weeks into their marriage, the LDS Church assigned David Udall to proselytize as a missionary in England, and Ella Udall returned to Kanab, where she worked as a telegraphist again and as a bookkeeper for a church-endorsed Co-op store.

 After twenty-seven months away as a missionary, David returned to Utah, reuniting with Ella Udall.
 They lived briefly in Nephi and then Kanab, and Udall gave birth to their first child, a daughter they named Pearl (b.
 1880).
-In October 1880, the Udalls moved to St. Johns, Arizona in response to church president John Taylor calling David to serve as bishop there.
+In October 1880, the Udalls moved to St. Johns, Arizona in response to the church calling David to serve as bishop there.
 David also was superintendent of a Co-op store.
+Eliza Udall was appointed as secretary of the Relief Society in the St. Johns Ward.

 In 1881, David Udall hired Ida Frances Hunt, a Latter-day Saint then living in Snowflake, Arizona, to work for the St. Johns Co-op as a clerk, and she moved there in the fall, where she boarded with Ella and David Udall.
 That winter, David Udall asked Hunt if she would be interested in marrying him as a plural wife.
 David and Ella Udall had talked about plural marriage before.
 Moved by her experience with her mother's co-wife, Ella Udall expressed openness to the practice in the abstract, but she was more uncomfortable with the prospect of polygamy in her own marriage.

 Sensitive to Udall's feelings, Hunt left St. Johns to temporarily live with her family in Snowflake, and from there she wrote to Udall to ask for her permission to marry her husband.
 Udall did not respond immediately.
 In March 1882, she sent a letter giving her consent, although unenthusiastically, to Hunt plurally marrying David.